 - Measurement types: MASS BALANCE, THICKNESS CHANGE & FRONT VARIATION

-- Current Principal Investigator: LISS M. ANDREASSEN ELVEHOY & Colleagues
+- Current Principal Investigator: LISS M. ANDREASSEN & Colleagues

-- Current Sponsoring Agency: NORWEGIAN WATER RESOURCES AND ENERGY DIRECTORATE (NVE) – SECTION FOR GLACIERS, SNOW AND ICE (OSLO, NO)
+- Current Sponsoring Agency: NORWEGIAN WATER RESOURCES AND ENERGY DIRECTORATE (NVE) – SECTION FOR GLACIERS, ICE AND SNOW (OSLO, NO)

 Terrestrial and satellite map of Hellstugubreen (Google Maps)

 Additional data available: Front Variation (FV), Thickness Change (TC) and Glacier Outlines:

 Andreassen, L. M., H. Elvehøy, B. Kjøllmoen, and R. V. Engeset, R. V. 2016.
 Reanalysis of long-term series of glaciological and geodetic mass balance for 10 Norwegian glaciers, The Cryosphere, 10, 535-552, doi:10.5194/tc-10-535-2016.